The MARSBalloon Project

 This project is open to any school in the UK.
 There is no cost to take part in the project other than that of experiment materials and postage.

-In 2018 we plan to launch 100 experiment capsules on high altitude balloons 30km up into the Earth’s atmosphere, a place where conditions of gas pressure, temperature and radiation are very similar to the surface of Mars.
+In 2019 we plan to launch over 100 experiment capsules on high altitude balloons 30km up into the Earth’s atmosphere, a place where conditions of gas pressure, temperature and radiation are very similar to the surface of Mars.

 The objectives of this schools project and the benefits to your class or club by participating are twofold: